rkoeninger/ShenScript/docs/interop.rst

 .. function:: (web.fetch-text Url)

    Does an HTTP GET on the given url and returns the result as a string.
-Only available when ShenScript is in async mode.

    :param string Url: URL to GET from.
-   :returns:          A string wrapped in a :js:`Promise`.
+   :returns:          A string wrapped in a promise.

 .. function:: (web.fetch-text* Urls)

    Does concurrent HTTP GETs on the given URLs and returns the results as a list of strings.
-Only available when ShenScript is in async mode.

    :param list Urls: A Shen list of URLs to GET from.
-   :returns:         A Shen list of strings wrapped in :js:`Promise`s.
+   :returns:         A Shen list of strings wrapped in a promise.

 .. function:: (web.navigator)